owlen/iridis/message/README.md

 We are using pyBitmessage in daemon mode as an XML-RPC server.

 You need to manually copy the bitmessage config file, keys.dat, to the bitmessage config directory, overriding your current settings.
-To find out which directory that is, you can run the following command from the current directory (assuming you remembered to ```git submodule update```):
+To find out which directory that is, you can run the following command from the current directory:

 ```sh
 PYTHONPATH=./PyBitmessage/src/ python -c 'from shared import lookupAppdataFolder as f; print(f());'